loganpkg/spot/README.md

 -----------------------

 Next, the nondeterministic finite automaton (NFA) is made using Thompson's construction.
-The posfix expression is "evaluated".
+The postfix expression is "evaluated".
 This is analogous to an arithmetic expression, but instead of doing maths, the complete NFA is constructed by joining NFA *fragments*.